-Bacterial meningitis and associated septicaemia have become less common in a period of 25 years.
+Bacterial meningitis and associated sepsis (septicaemia) have become less common over the past few decades.
 It is a serious illness and well known due to the media coverage when outbreaks occur.
 However, there are still nearly 10 cases every day.
 This amounts to 3,200 people every year.

 Most cases in the UK are caused by a bacterium called Neisseria meningitidis (meningococcus).
 Other less common causes include Streptococcus pneumoniae (pneumococcus), Haemophilus influenzae type b (Hib) and Escherichia coli (E. coli).